pineconedata/pineconedata.github.io/_posts/2024-05-02-basketball-data-cleaning-preprocessing.md

 </div>

-With our numeric columns converted, we can look at the columns that should contain only text.
+So the `to_numeric()` method automatically handled the `None` values in the three-point percentage column and converted them to `NaN`s.
+With the numeric columns converted, we can move on to the columns that should contain only text.

 ### Convert Text-only Columns
 In pandas, both the object and string data types can be used to represent text.
 However, there is a slight difference between them:
    - object dtype - This is the default dtype and is a catch-all for any non-numeric data.
 It can hold any Python object, including strings, lists, dictionaries, etc. When a column contains multiple data types or when pandas cannot guess the data type, it defaults to the object dtype.
 While this is more flexible, operations on columns with object dtype may be slower compared to columns with the string data type.
 The [pandas documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/text.html) outlines reasons why it's better to use the string dtype for storing text-only data.
    - string dtype - This dtype specifically represents strings.
 Columns with this dtype contain only string data (not a mixture of string and other dtypes), which improves readability and allows for better dtype-specific operations like the `select_dtypes()` method.
-Additionally, with str dtype, you can use string-specific methods and functions directly on the column without the need for explicit type conversions.
+Additionally, with the str dtype, you can use some string-specific methods and functions directly on the column without the need for explicit type conversions.

 Let's start by identifying which columns should contain only string data.